 To prepare for the end of the Brexit Transition Period, we onshored, and where necessary adapted, EU legislation to ensure it was workable in a UK-only context.
-Some requirements on firms and other regulated persons changed at the end of the Transition Period and, to avoid disruption, we used our Temporary Transitional Power (TTP) to give firms time to adapt to the new regime.
-With the end of the TTP fast approaching, we expect firms to be fully compliant with onshored regulatory obligations by 31 March 2022.
-For more information visit our Brexit website.
+Some requirements on

 Our FCA regulatory strategy

 Our Approach to Supervision (published in April 2019) sets out the purpose of, and our approach to, supervising firms and individuals.
 This builds on Our Mission, explaining how we currently supervise around 50,000 firms serving retail and wholesale customers.